Derry man's dream hit by Covid

 “Personally I think high risk individuals should be looked after by the government and told to self-isolate.

-“People who are young, fit and healthy and what to go out and pay much needed taxes back in, should be allowed to.”
+“People who are young, fit and healthy and want to go out and pay much needed taxes back in, should be allowed to.”

 He added: “It’s not just the economy that’s suffering, it’s mental health, higher domestic abuse, children are in sustained poverty, cancer patients aren’t getting the treatment they need.

 “I’m a cancer survivor myself.
-It’s hard enough for a young teenage boy to get a lung checked ten years ago but it’ll be even harder now when people don’t want to go near a hospital.”
+It was hard enough for a young teenage boy to get a lung checked ten years ago but it’ll be even harder now when people don’t want to go near a hospital.”

 He said that today and tomorrow will be like Christmas for barbers with everybody rushing to get a hair cut.

-“So whatever money I could’ve made this week to soften the blow I can’t now,” he said, summing up the abnormal struggles facing businessmen at present.
+“So whatever money I could’ve made this week to soften the blow I can’t now.”

 If you have a story or want to send a photo or video to us please contact the Derry Now editorial team on 028 7129 6600 for Derry City stories Or 028 7774 3970 for County Derry stories.
 Or you can email editor@derrynews.net or editor@derrypost.com at any time.